 A tireless advocate for the shunned and forgotten, Blanco’s rare understanding of why kids abuse other kids and how that pattern can continue into adulthood, rearing its head at work, at home, in relationships and wreak havoc on virtually every aspect of one’s life, comes from a deep personal place.
 From fifth grade through the end of high school, she was rejected and tormented by her peers simply for being different and knows first‑hand the long-term consequences.
 As an adult, she decided to go public with her story because she was frustrated with society's misconceptions about bullying, misconceptions that were leading to the loss of lives.
 As Blanco says to audiences, “no one has the right to abuse you, not your classmates, friends, spouse, family, teachers, co-workers, boss, no one!
 Standing up for yourself non-violently in the moment abuse occurs is your human right.”

 Blanco has been helping the misunderstood, ostracized, and forgotten reclaim that right across America every day.
 Since the release of Please Stop Laughing At Me . . ., she has committed her life to turning her pain into purpose.
 Inspired by the thousands of letters and requests she receives for help, she travels around the country sharing her story of forgiveness and triumph.
 One of the most sought‑after keynote/motivational speakers and seminar presenters, Blanco’s talks are redefining the scope of possibilities for curbing suffering in our schools, corporations, and communities worldwide.

-Blanco’s work has been published in Japanese, Danish and Arabic.
-She lives in Florida.
+Blanco’s work has been published in Japanese, Danish, Lithuanian and Arabic.
+She lives in Chicago.